coH4n/Notes/Network/what-is-ssh-key.md

 To summarize the situation above in bullet points, we can say:

 **1:** We declare our intention to connect to the relevant server via the SSH protocol by using our Public Key.

-**2:**The relevant server then compares the public key we've provided with the public key list it has and approves it.
+**2:** The relevant server then compares the public key we've provided with the public key list it has and approves it.

+**3.** To establish the connection, the server generates a random string, encrypts it with the public key to verify the other party's identity, and sends it to the other party.

+**4:** The client then decrypts the public key using its private key.

+**5:** The client sends this value to the server.

+**6:** The SSH connection is established.